sgreenley/Tableau---Minnesota-Traffic-/README.md

-# Tableau---Minnesota-Traffic-

-Project Requirements Document: Minnesota Department of Transportation Project
+# Minnesota Department of Transportation Project

+### Project

-BI Analyst: Stuart Greenley
+**BI Analyst:** Stuart Greenley

-Client/Sponsor: Minnesota Department of Transportation dashboard Purpose:.
-Their goal is to learn more about traffic patterns Key dependencies:
+**Client/Sponsor:** Minnesota Department of Transportation dashboard

+**Purpose:** Their goal is to learn more about traffic patterns

-Understand the following:
+**Key dependencies:** Understand the following:
-Understand what deliverables are required
+1. Understand what deliverables are required
-Understand the business question being answered Collect data for project
+2. Understand the business question being answered
-Stakeholder requirements:
+3. Collect data for project

+**Stakeholder requirements:**

-Business problem: Knowing traffic patterns under these conditions will help the team make important infrastructure decisions.
+**Business problem:** Knowing traffic patterns under these conditions will help the team make important infrastructure decisions.
 Knowing construction in the future won’t cause problems for drivers.
 Stakeholders: (Who are the major stakeholders of this project, and what are their job titles?)
 Stakeholder usage details: (How will the stakeholders use the BI tool?)
 Primary requirements: